Heat Pump Troubleshooting - Common Problems and Solutions

 1. Check the Thermostat

-The first step to troubleshoot your heat pump is to ensure that the thermostat is set to the right temperature setting.
-Make sure it is set to the heat mode.
-You could also try testing the thermostat's operations when the unit isn't running to see if the air handler cycles on.
-If the system has a low battery, swap it with a new one.
-If these methods do not work, you could have a faulty thermostat.
+Ensure the thermostat is set to the correct temperature and in heat mode.
+Test the thermostat's operations when the unit isn't running to see if the air handler cycles on.
+If the system has a low battery, replace it with a new one.
+If these methods don't work, the thermostat may be faulty.

 2. Check the Power